leason/eason.blog/content/posts/2026/08/realized-value-of-ai-improvement/index.md

 ![R&D Intensity distribution by year and segment](/posts/2026/08/realized-value-of-ai-improvement/a_boxplot_rd_intensity.png)

 ## Conclusion
-I'm shielding you from the boring math details of this.
-I did a good deal of statistical testing to determine whether there was evidence of change within firms or across firms in those segments.
-For now, the story is a big nothingburger.
+I'm shielding you from a lot of boring math, but I want to call out how how I'm tracking this going forward.
+Before trusting any "nothing's happening" conclusion, I checked whether this data could even *see* an AI-sized effect if one were there.
+Using the real companies as a baseline, I ran a power analysis: I injected pretend effects of known sizes into the data and measured how big one would have to be before a statistical model could reliably catch it.
+The floor came out around 2-3 percentage points of margin.
+Credible forecasts of AI's near-term productivity gain are far below that - fractions of a point a year.
+So the takeaway is that any effect this early is smaller than company financials can resolve - *and*, separately, the patterns that would surface first if it weren't (early adopters pulling ahead, R&D spending climbing) aren't showing up either.
+For now the story is a nothingburger.

 However, that does not in any way mean this won't change, and likely soon.
 AI providers have been subsidizing the cost of their services but there is plenty of indication that those subsidies are shrinking or going away.
 I'm going to be watching Q2 and Q3 disclosures very closely to see if those changes show up in the financial statements.
+This analysis helped show how big the swings are going to need to be to be detectable, so I've got a foundational approach I can scale up as new data is released.

 What will be really interesting is whether the conservative predictions on productivity play out or if firms are somehow able to do a lot more.
 If companies end up laying off thousands of people to offset increased operating costs due to AI, and only end up matching their prior performance, the economy as a whole loses big time.
 You need to generate new dollars to create new jobs for the people offset by AI.
 If the economy ends up flat, there's no new dollars to invest, and those people won't have jobs to retrain themselves to do.